kyma-project/community/collaboration/sig-core/proposals/extending-kyma-cli.md

     └── <dependencies.extension>
 ```

-* launch.json consists of settings for the local debugger on vscode
+* launch.json consists of settings for the local debugger on vscode.
 * resource folder consists of the yaml of the function cr that has been deployed on the kyma cluster.
 This would be generated before function is being deployed.
 It would be generated on every deployment.
 * `<server-code.extension>` consists of the server code with handler pointing to <function-code.extension>.
-The `extension` of file and `server-code` is with repsect to the runtime passed in init command
+The `extension` of file and `server-code` is with repsect to the runtime passed in init command.
 * config.yaml can be used as info file with current configurations like:
   * name
   * namespace